chrisbpawsey/hpc-intro/_episodes/00-why-hpc.md

 used at the same time.
 Luckily, large scale computing systems -- shared computing resources with lots of computers -- are available at many universities, labs, or through national networks.
-These resources usually have more central processing units(CPUs), CPUs that operate at higher speeds, more memory, more storage, and faster connections with other computer systems.
-They are frequently called "clusters", "supercomputers" or resources for "high performance computing" or HPC.
-In this lesson, we will usually use the terminology of HPC and HPC cluster.
+These resources usually have more processors, that operate at higher speeds, more memory, more storage, and faster connections with other computer systems.
+They are often interchangably called "clusters", "supercomputers" or resources for "high performance computing" or HPC.
+In this lesson, we will usually use the terminology HPC but it is useful to define these terms a little bit more in case you come across them in future.

+* **High Performance Computing (HPC).** Computing resources that allow people to solve their problems faster or treat larger problems than they would be able to using standard computing resources (e.g. a laptop, desktop or workstation).
+Usually implies some sort of *parallel computing*.
+* **Parallel Computing.** The use of computing resources in parallel to speed up computation or treat larger computational problems.
+* **Supercomputer.** Typically used to describe a very large HPC resource such as those found on the [Top500](http://www.top500.org) list.
+* **High Throughput Computing (HTC).** A subset of parallel computing where computing resources are used in parallel on many independent sub-tasks to increase the rate at which computation can be performed.
+For example, varying an imput parameter (or input data) to a computation and running many copies simultaneously.
+* **Cloud Computing.** Using remote computing resources *on demand*.
+Often associated with using public cloud computing resources provided by large internet corporations.

+> ## HPC is parallel computing
+> Although HPC systems often have slightly more powerful processors, more memory and
+> more storage the real additional power comes from using the resources in parallel
+> rather than in serial.
+{: .callout}

-Using a cluster often has the following advantages for researchers:
+Using an HPC system often has the following advantages for researchers:

-* **Speed.** With many more CPU cores, often with higher performance specs, than a typical laptop or desktop, HPC systems can offer significant speed up.
+* **Speed.** With many more processing cores, often with higher performance specs, than a typical laptop or desktop, HPC systems can offer significant speed up.
 * **Volume.** Many HPC systems have both the processing memory (RAM) and disk storage to handle very large amounts of data.
 Terabytes of RAM and petabytes of storage are available for research projects.